-- Learners aged 19 or studying higher-level courses (generally Level 3 and above) do not qualify for government funding but may be eligible for a government-backed loan through the learners Loan Company.
+Where possible, MI Skills Development Centre also fundraises from local councils, donors and trusts and foundations to pay for courses for learners in most needs of support.
+Learners aged 19+ or studying higher-level courses (generally Level 3 and above) do not qualify for government funding but may be eligible for a government-backed loan through the Student Loan Company.

 Learners under 19 do not pay any fees.

 To find out which group you fall into and what further financial support may be available to you, please read the following sections carefully.

-- Your lunch and travel will also be covered by us.
+Ages 16-18: Free under the Traineeship programme.
+Your lunch and travel will also be covered by us.

-- At Level 3, we can offer an Advanced Learning Loan that you pay back once you earn £21,000 per year.
+Ages 19-23: You’re on benefits free only up to level 3.
+At Level 3, we can offer an Advanced Learning Loan that you pay back once you earn £27,295 per year.

-- You may be fully eligible for funding if you’re earning less than £16,009.50 annual gross salary.
+Learners in receipt of low wage you may be fully eligible for funding if you’re earning less than £21,574.50 annual gross salary.
 However, eligibility applies.

-You’re not working and not on benefits

-- Ask us about our Community Projects.
+You’re not working and not on benefits us about our Community Projects.

 Last year we helped 500 people with free support on Community Projects.